branoholy/update-lock-file-action/README.md

 - `token`: A token for committing the updated files and creating the pull request (required).
 - `commands`: A comma-separated list of commands to generate the files specified in `paths` (required).
-- `paths`: A comma-separated list of paths to delete and commit if they were changed (required).
+- `paths`: A comma-separated list of paths to commit if they were changed (required).
 - `branch`: A custom branch name (default: `'update-files'`).
 - `commit-message`: A custom commit message (default: `'Update files'`).
 - `commit-token`: A token that will be used to commit the files instead of `token` (default: `token`).